Everything You Need To Know About Lip Fillers

 - Swelling and bruising

-- If you normally experience cold sores, these may be activated
+- If you normally get cold sores, they might activate after the procedure

 - Lumps of asymmetrical lip appearance

 Less common but more serious side effects caused by lip fillers can include:

 - Necrosis, if the filler is gets into an artery or is compressing blood supply

 - Congestion if the filler is blocking a vein

 - Filler migration, where the filler bleeds into other nearby areas of the face

 If you notice any signs of serious side effects, you should immediately get in touch with your doctor.
 Signs of infection include fever, swelling and puss coming from the injection site.
 Whilst rare, an experienced medical practitioner will be able to manage these.
 Necrosis occurs due to vascular occlusion.
 Whilst it is thankfully rare, it should be picked up immediately.
 Key signs your injector will look for are pain, numbness or change in the colour (dusky or white) or temperature of the lips during the procedure.

 There is no way to guarantee that side effects won’t happen.
 However, you can reduce the risk of serious side effects if see a qualified and experienced medical professional.
 In the UK, look for a GMC registered doctor or GDC registered dentist for your treatment.